toe7685/ha-wallboard-dashboard/README.md

 ## 🔒 Security
 If you believe you found sensitive info in this repo (tokens, URLs, personal data), please open a Bug report issue and do NOT post the secret value.
 I will remove it quickly.

-## ☕️ Tip Jar
-If this dashboard saved you time, you can buy me a coffee: https://ko-fi.com/musicjock

 ---